Hishaam-Ahmed/Freelance-Manager/README.md

 # Freelance Manager

-This a freelancer management app creating using the MERN stack.
+This a freelancer management app created using the MERN stack.

 ## Installation